Introduction to Colchester, Vermont

 - Hyde Log Cabin

 Things To Do In Colchester

 Colchester offers a wide range of recreational activities and places of interest to its tourists.
 There are several parks in the town including Grand Isle State park, which is an ideal destination for fishing, boating, swimming, and camping.
 The park also has a nature strip for those who like long quiet walks.
 Hyde Log Cabin at Grand Isle is an interesting place to visit for those interested in local history.
 Harbor View Shopping Plaza and Colchester Shopping plaza are a shopaholic’s delight.
-There are many beautiful beaches located on the coastline of Colchester that you can visit.
+There are many beautiful beaches located on the coastline of Colchester.

 Air transportation facilities can be availed at the Burlington International Airport.

 Saint Michaels College, University of Vermont and State Agricultural College, and Middlebury College offer various programs for higher education.